PennLINC/coding-interview/index.md

 Okay, now we have a nice clean dataframe with four columns, and subject level matrices, where each matrix is the mean across the two sessions for that subject.

 A lot of the time, we want to know if variance in the strength of a connection (i.e., an entry in the matrices you have) correlates with a given behavior.
 Thus, run a Pearson *r* correlation between each connection in the 200 resolution matrix across subjects, and the "WM_Task_2bk_Acc" column in the dataframe you cleaned up.
 You should store these correlations in a 200x200 matrix, where matrix[0,1] is the Pearson *r* between the strength of the connection from region 0 to region 1 across subjects and WM_Task_2bk_Acc.
-We can use the big matrix that has every subject's matrix.
+We can use the big matrices that has every subject's matrix for session 1 and session 2.

 ```python
 import scipy.stats